Taejaal/DSEnthusiasts_challenge1_TMP/README.md

 1️⃣2️⃣ Yearly Trends Show Decline
 Most sales are from 2023, followed by a sharp decline in 2024.
 This could indicate business slowdown, external disruptions, or missing marketing opportunities.

+For a more detailed breakdown, please refer to our full analysis in the Jupyter Notebook and the accompanying presentation.

+📁 Repository Structure

+README.md (This file)

+retail_data.csv (The raw dataset used for the challenge)

+analysis.ipynb (The main Jupyter Notebook with all our code and analysis)

+presentation.pptx (A summary of our findings and recommendations)